Available Student Aid

 - Payments are deferred until students graduate, leave school or fall below half-time enrollment.

-- The parent of a dependent student who has exhausted their current award year loan awards may apply for a Parent PLUS Loan
+- A parent of a dependent student may apply for a Parent PLUS Loan

-- General information about Federal Parent PLUS Loans may be found here
+- General information about Federal Direct Parent PLUS Loans may be found here

-- To apply for a Federal Parent PLUS Loan beginning Fall 2023, the parent must complete the Parent PLUS Loan application online at https://studentaid.gov/plus-app/.
+- To apply for a Federal Direct Parent PLUS Loan, the parent must complete the Parent PLUS Loan application online at https://studentaid.gov/plus-app/.

 Accepting (Borrowing) Federal Direct Student Loans

-- Student may accept (borrow) student loans by accepting the desired loan amount in their Online Financial Aid System.
+- Student may accept (borrow) student loans by accepting the desired loan amount in their Online Financial Aid System or by completing a Loan Adjustment Request Form in our office.

 - The student should navigate to the “Accept My Awards” section, input the amount of loan request, accept the award, and submit the acceptance to our office.